-Although attic inspections are rarely foremost on a buyer's mind, there are a lot of good reasons why buyers need to get into an attic or send their home inspector into the attic before completing a home inspection.
-Attics should not be overlooked.
+Attic inspections aren't usually foremost on a homebuyer's mind, but there are a lot of good reasons for them to get up there or send their home inspector to take a look around.
 An attic reflects the history of a home.
-It can provide clues to serious problems that might not be disclosed or even known by the current occupant of the home.
+It can provide clues to serious problems that might not be disclosed or even known by the current owner.

-If the rafters are any other color than natural wood, that could be a sign that the home was on fire.
-If the wood is black, scorched and sooty, that's almost a sure sign it had been burned in the past.
-However, if the wood is painted white, that could indicate that the smoke and burned damage was covered up because painting wood helps to eliminate the smell.
+If the rafters are any color other than natural wood, it can be a sign that the home was on fire at some point in the past.
+Black, scorched, and sooty wood is a sure sign the property was burned in the past.
+However, wood that has been painted white may indicate that any damage from smoke and fire was covered up.

-Of course, one cannot inspect the interior of the chimney from the attic, but an inspector can note whether the structure itself is solid within the attic.
-That portion of the chimney that is not exposed to the elements can also weather and deteriorate, and this especially holds true for older homes.
 Inspectors will look for cracks in the bricks and whether the mortar has crumbled.
-It's not unusual to discover a chimney in the attic but no sign of a fireplace inside the home because it has been walled in.
+It's not unusual to discover a chimney in the attic with no sign of a fireplace inside the home because it has been walled in.

-The first sign that a critter has been living in the attic is often the telltale evidence of tiny poop pellets left behind by the critters.
-Squirrels, raccoons, possums, rodents often enter attics through the eaves or loose boards and this wildlife can cause considerable damage.
+The telltale evidence of tiny poop pellets is often the first sign that critters have been living in the attic.
+Squirrels, raccoons, possums, and rodents often enter attics through the eaves or loose boards.
+They can cause considerable damage.